-&lt;sup>6 Since 2006, permanent disabilities brought about by chronic Post Traumatic Stress Disorder (PTSD), caused directly or indirectly by War or a Malicious Act, are also covered.
+6 Since 2006, permanent disabilities brought about by chronic Post Traumatic Stress Disorder (PTSD), caused directly or indirectly by War or a Malicious Act, are also covered.

-- 5. Staff members should, therefore, ensure that current information is made available to OHRM so that any eligible persons are recognized officially as dependents. - 6.
+- 5. Staff members should, therefore, ensure that current information is made available to OHRM so that any eligible persons are recognized officially as dependents7. - 6.
 The surviving spouse is required to provide documentation on an annual basis on place of residence and single marital status. - 7.
 Compensation in respect of children is paid until the end of the month in which they turn 18 years of age unless they are attending school or university full-time, in which case compensation will be paid until the end of the month in which they turn 21.
 Proof of attendance is required from the school or university on an annual basis. - 8.
-The maximum number of children of a staff member receiving compensation at any one time is three, and the total compensation payable in respect of the children cannot exceed \$3,000 per year.
+The maximum number of children of a staff member receiving compensation at any one time is three. - 9.
+When there are more than three children, when one child reaches the age of 18 or 21 years, the next oldest child will be added and so on, until all children have reached the ages of 18 or 21 years.

-&lt;sup>7 Staff members should be aware that the designation of beneficiary form completed in respect of UNJSPF benefits is not applicable to any compensation payable under Appendix D.
+7 Staff members should be aware that the designation of beneficiary form completed in respect of UNJSPF benefits is not applicable to any compensation payable under Appendix D.

-- 9. When there are more than three children, when one child reaches the age of 18 or 21 years, the next oldest child will be added and so on, until all children have reached the ages of 18 or 21 years. - 10.
-In some cases, compensation may be awarded to a dependant mother, father or sibling, provided that the staff member was receiving a dependency allowance in respect of that person at the time of his or her death.
+- 10. Compensation may be awarded to a dependant mother, father or sibling, provided that the staff member was receiving a dependency allowance in respect of that person at the time of his or her death.
 A benefit can be payable to a dependant mother or father (only one) in cases in which there is no surviving spouse or children in respect of whom a dependency allowance was being paid at the date of the death of the staff member. - 11.
 When there is more than one surviving spouse, the annual compensation will be divided equally among the surviving spouses. - 12.
 Surviving spouse(s) will receive his or her benefit until death or remarriage.
 Upon remarriage, a lump sum equivalent to two years' compensation will be paid.